You can quickly add subscribers in Mailster with some lines of code.

 Assign lists

-$remove_old will remove all assigned lists before assigning the new once (default false)
+• $remove_old will remove all assigned lists before assigning the new ones (default false)

 Remove a Subscriber